mnknegi/vim/Documentation.md

 |:$       |Jump to the end of the file.                    |
 |Ctrl + f |Scroll down entire page.             		   |
 |ctrl + b |Scroll up entire page.  		   				   |

+### Cut Copy And Paste

+#### Buffer

+It is a temporary memory used by Vim.
+When we open a Vim file it's content loads from disk drive. when we are editing a file we are actually editing file from buffer.
+When we finish editing and save file then only buffer contents are transferred to appropriate file.

+#### Swap

+Swap is a file created by Vim to store buffer content periodically.
+When editing our file our changes may be lost because of any reason.
+Vim provides swap file to recover those changes.

+To get name of the swap file execute following command.

+> :swapname